Elohim-Vault/conte-comigo-api/README.md

 # NodeJS URL shortener

 ## 🔧 Technologies
-- EJS
-- Nodemon
-- MongoDB
+- Laravel
-- Mongoose
+- MySQL
-- Express
+- Sanctum
-- NodeJS
+- Carbon

 ## 💻 How to run the project
 1. Clone the repository